dnoliver/bite-buddy/REPORT.md

 - **RecipeQueryIntent:** This intent is used to recommend a recipe based on a list of products.

+It supports 3 slots currently:

+- **LocationInKitchenSlot:** This slot is used to capture the location of an item in the kitchen.
+- **ProductListSlot:** This slot is used to capture a list of products.
+- **ProductQuantitySlot:** This slot is used to capture the quantity of a product.

 ## Step 3 - Fulfillment

 This is the fulfillment logic for the InventoryEntryIntent: